mxstbr/login-flow/README.md

 - [**Redux**](https://github.com/gaearon/redux) is a much better implementation of a flux–like, unidirectional data flow.
 Redux makes actions composable, reduces the boilerplate code and makes hot–reloading possible in the first place.
 For a good overview of redux check out the talk linked above or the [official documentation](https://gaearon.github.io/redux/)!

 - [**PostCSS**](https://github.com/postcss/postcss) is like Sass, but modular and capable of much more.
 PostCSS is, in essence, just a wrapper for plugins which exposes an easy to use, but very powerful API.
-While it is possible to [replicate Sass features](https://github.com/jonathantneal/precss) with PostCSS, PostCSS has an [ecosystem of amazing plugins](http://postcss.parts) with funcionalities Sass cannot even dream about having.
+While it is possible to [replicate Sass features](https://github.com/jonathantneal/precss) with PostCSS, PostCSS has an [ecosystem of amazing plugins](http://postcss.parts) with functionalities Sass cannot even dream about having.

-- [**react-router**](https://github.com/rackt/react-router) is used for routing in this boilerplate.
-Using the new, and currently unreleased, `1.0` version, react-router makes routing really easy to do and takes care of a lot of the work.
-Since the version is not officially out yet, the [documentation](https://github.com/rackt/react-router/blob/master/doc/00%20Guides/0%20Overview.md) is not fully finished, but by far finished enough to work for most needs.
+- [**react-router**](https://github.com/rackt/react-router) is used for routing in this application. react-router makes routing really easy to do and takes care of a lot of the work.

-- [**ServiceWorker**](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) and [**AppCache**](http://www.html5rocks.com/en/tutorials/appcache/beginner/) make it possible to use your application offline.
+- [**ServiceWorker**](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) and [**AppCache**](http://www.html5rocks.com/en/tutorials/appcache/beginner/) make it possible to use the application offline.
 As soon as the website has been opened once, it is cached and available without a network connection. [**`manifest.json`**](https://developer.chrome.com/multidevice/android/installtohomescreen) is specifically for Chrome on Android.
 Users can add the website to the homescreen and use it like a native app!

 ## Getting started

-1. Clone this repo using `git clone git@github.com:mxstbr/react-boilerplate`.
+1. Clone this repo using `git clone git@github.com:mxstbr/login-flow`.

-2. Delete the existing git repository by running `rm -rf .git`.

-3. Initialize a new git repository with `git init`, `git add .` and `git commit -m "Initial commit"`.

-4. Run `npm install` to install the dependencies.
+2. Run `npm install` to install the dependencies.

-5. Run `npm start` to start the local web server.
+3. Run `npm start` to start the local web server.

-6. Go to `http://localhost:3000` and you should see the app running!
+4. Go to `http://localhost:3000` and you should see the app running!

 ## CSS